 The Rockets do not have a team Hall of Fame.
 Hayes, Malone, Olajuwon and Barkley were named to the NBA's 50th Anniversary 50 Greatest Players in 1996.

 The Comets retired the Number 10 of Kim Perrot, who died in 1999 of a brain tumor while still an active player.
 They also retired the 14 of Cynthia Cooper, but not the 22 of Sheryl Swoopes or the 7 of Tina Thompson.
-Coop, Swoopes and Tina were named to the WNBA's 15th Anniversary 15 Greatest Players in 2012.
+Coop, Swoopes and Tina were named to the WNBA's 15th Anniversary 15 Greatest Players in 2012, and also to the WNBA Top 20 at 20 in 2016 -- in the 20th Season, rather than at the 20th Anniversary.

 Stuff.
 The Team Shop is on the north, Polk Street side of the arena.
 The usual NBA fan gear can be found there.
 Since this is Texas, you might find cowboy hats, boots or belt buckles with the Rockets logo on them.